• Skip to primary navigation

 The Dole Plantation: The Complete Pineapple Experience | The Good Hearted Woman

-Pineapple is no longer the lifeline of Hawaii’s agricultural industry that it once was, but you can still get the whole Pineapple Experience with a visit to the Dole Plantation, just an hour or so north of Honolulu.
+Pineapple is no longer the lifeline of Hawaii’s agricultural industry that it once was, but you can still get the whole Pineapple Experience with a visit to the Dole Plantation on Oahu, just an hour or so north of Honolulu.

 Couple with small pineapple posing in front of Pineapple Express small-guage train.